-Legal provisions Sections 124A and 124B of the Children and Community Services Act 2004 (WA) Sections 5 and 160 of the Family Court Act 1997 (WA)
+Legal provisions Sections 124A and 124B of the Children Sections 5 and 160 of the Family Court and Community Services Act 2004 (WA) Act 1997 (WA) Legal provisions Sections 5 and 160 of the Family Court Act 1997 (WA) --- ------------------ -- --

 Who is mandated to report?
 Doctors; nurses and midwives; teachers and boarding supervisors; and police officers The Principal Registrar, a registrar or a deputy registrar; family counsellors; family consultants; family dispute resolution practitioners, arbitrators or legal practitioners independently representing the child's interests What must be reported?
 Belief on reasonable grounds that child sexual abuse has occurred or is occurring, where this belief is formed in the course of the person's work, whether paid or unpaid Reasonable grounds for suspecting that a child has been: abused, or is at risk of being abused; ill-treated, or is at risk of being ill-treated; or exposed or subjected to behaviour that psychologically harms the child Abuse and neglect types that must be reported Sexual abuse Physical abuse Sexual abuse Neglect Psychological harm including (but not limited to) harm caused by being subjected or exposed to family violence